 With the increase of system viscosity, the dispersed phase in the system is not easy to gather and coalesce, thus it can make the dispersed system stable, and can be used for the stabilization of juice drinks, beer foam, and pastry laminating.

-Most hydrocolloids have surface activity and can be adsorbed on the surface of the dispersed phase, making it easy to disperse in the aqueous system with a certain hydrophilicity, and can be used as suspension agent for chocolate milk.
+Most hydrocolloids have surface activity and can be adsorbed on the surface of the dispersed phase, making it easy to disperse in the aqueous system with certain hydrophilicity, and can be used as a suspension agent for chocolate milk.

 3. The role of coagulant